 How much can you earn?

-Because you work as an independent contractor through Upwork there is no limit of how much you can earn monthly, as it depends on what type of projects and work you get.
+Because you work as an independent contractor through Upwork there is no limit to how much you can earn monthly, as it depends on what type of projects and work you get.
 Some months I can earn more than others and it can also be more work available under certain Seasons, like for example Summer Holidays or Christmas.
 There is often more work to do during the winter months, but this also depends on what type of contract you have with your clients.

 When working on Upwork you can work with many different clients and you are your own manager.
 That is why I love Upwork and the tools that come with it.